xinan2/ekad-kahwin/VIEWPORT_TESTING_GUIDE.md

 2. Use `window.visualViewport` to debug viewport dimensions
 3. Test with Safari's responsive design mode
 4. Clear Safari cache and reload
+5. Check if safe-area-inset-bottom is being applied

 ## Additional Considerations
-- The app now uses `dvh` units where supported for dynamic viewport height
+- The app uses flexbox layout for proper content distribution
-- Safe area insets are applied to top and bottom elements
+- Safe area insets are applied to navigation container
 - Touch events have webkit-tap-highlight-color disabled
+- Background gradient added to bottom navigation area for better visibility